IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-2/Exercise-3-Prepare-Deployment.md

 12. Supply the name of the Openshift Project / Namespace to deploy into, the value is **ibm-cp4ba**

-13. On the question weather to restrict outbound communication to unknown destinations, select "No".
+13. On the question whether to restrict outbound communication to unknown destinations, select "No".

     ![Restrict outbound communication](Images/4.1-restrict-outbound-communication.png)